 This high level seminar brought together key representatives from the African Commission; the Peace and Security Council; the AU Legal Office; the AU Commission; the African Committee of Experts on the Rights and Welfare of the Child (ACERWC); and UN bodies, in order to share experiences and best practice, and to identify future opportunities for strengthening follow up procedures within the AU human rights framework.

 A report of this seminar will be made available shortly on this website.
-Photos here..
+Photos (PDF, 762kB) here..

 For further information please contact Prof. Rachel Murray or Debra Long at the HRIC.